serrynaimo/http-status-singlish/README.md

 Not part of the HTTP standard, but defined by Spring in the HttpStatus class to be used when a method failed.
 This status code is deprecated by Spring.

 ### 420 Enhance Your Calm (Twitter)
+> Chill ah bro

 Not part of the HTTP standard, but returned by version 1 of the Twitter Search and Trends API when the client is being rate limited.
 Other services may wish to implement the 429 Too Many Requests response code instead.

 ### 422 Unprocessable Entity (WebDAV; RFC 4918)
+> Too cheem oredi

 The request was well-formed but was unable to be followed due to semantic errors.

 ### 423 Locked (WebDAV; RFC 4918)
+> Cannot open

 The resource that is being accessed is locked.

 ### 424 Failed Dependency (WebDAV; RFC 4918)
 The request failed due to failure of a previous request (e.g., a PROPPATCH).

 ### 426 Upgrade Required
+> Must upgrade one

 The client should switch to a different protocol such as TLS/1.0.

 ### 428 Precondition Required (RFC 6585)
 The origin server requires the request to be conditional.
 Intended to prevent "the 'lost update' problem, where a client GETs a resource's state, modifies it, and PUTs it back to the server, when meanwhile a third party has modified the state on the server, leading to a conflict."

 ### 429 Too Many Requests (RFC 6585)
->  Don't pangseh me hor
+>  Dun pangseh me hor

 The user has sent too many requests in a given amount of time.
 Intended for use with rate limiting schemes.